Strong regularization by Brownian noise propagating through a weak H{\"o}rmander structure

 To prove this result our main strategy rests upon the \emph{parametrix approach} see \emph{e.g.} the work of McKean and Singer \cite{mcke:sing:67} or the book of Friedman \cite{frie:64}.
-Roughly speaking, it consists in a perturbation argument of the operator $L^m$ which is expanded around a \emph{good proxy}, usually denoted by $\tilde L^m$ (we keep here the super-scripts in $m$ to emphasize that the perturbative technique we perform will concern the system \eqref{strong_GEN_PDE_MOLL} with mollified coefficients).
-The terminology of \emph{good} in our setting relies to the fact that the operator $\tilde L^m$ is the generator of the ``closest'' Gaussian approximation $\tilde \X^m$ of $\X^m$ which has generator $L^m$.
+Roughly speaking, it is a perturbative argument consisting in expanding the operator $L^m$ around a \emph{good proxy}, usually denoted by $\tilde L^m$ (we keep here the super-scripts in $m$ to emphasize that the perturbative technique we perform will concern the system \eqref{strong_GEN_PDE_MOLL} with mollified coefficients).
+In our setting, the term \emph{good proxy} relates to the fact that the operator $\tilde L^m$ is the generator of the ``closest'' Gaussian approximation $\tilde \X^m$ of $\X^m$ which has generator $L^m$.
 In our case, such a process is well known and is the linearized (with respect to the source of noise) version of \eqref{strong_SYST} whose coefficients are frozen along the curve $(\btheta_{s,t}^m)_{s\in [t,T]}$ that solves the deterministic counterpart of \eqref{strong_SYST} with mollified coefficients (\emph{i.e.} with $\sigma^m \equiv \mathbf{0}_{d,d}$) namely, $\dot \btheta_{s,t}^m = {\mathbf F}^m(s,\btheta_{s,t}^m)$.
-This process may be seen as a (non-linear) generalization of the so-called Kolmogorov example \cite{kolm:33} and we refer the reader to the work of Delarue and Menozzi \cite{dela:meno:10} and Menozzi \cite{meno:10} for more explanations.
-Having this proxy at hand, the parametrix procedure consists in deriving the desired estimates for the proxy and control the expansion error.
+This \textit{proxy} process $\tilde \X^m $ may be seen as a (non-linear) generalization of the so-called Kolmogorov example \cite{kolm:33} and we refer the reader to the work of Delarue and Menozzi \cite{dela:meno:10} and Menozzi \cite{meno:10} for more explanations.
+Having this \textit{proxy} at hand, the parametrix procedure consists in deriving the desired estimates for the \textit{proxy} and control the expansion error.